 For my product (Pop-Up Potcorn), we’re seeing what kind of growth the savory edibles side of the market will have.
 The majority of edibles are sweet-based.
 They’re chocolate or cookies or gummies or candies.
 We’re approaching it on the savory side.
 Our popcorn is definitely finding its niche there as one of the few savories on the market right now.

 Corosi: I think every sector is growing when you talk about cannabis.
 Absolutely everything — including topical, edible sex lotion.
 Cannabis can be in everything on the shelf — cannabis cheese, cannabis syrup, cannabis everything.
 Here in Washington, I’ve helped develop a couple of those products and some of them I feel really proud of.
 There’s a company that makes infused Sriracha.
 It’s an awesome product.

-MV: How do you see CBD playing into the future of cannabis and cannabis-infused foods?
+MV: How do you see CBD playing into the future of cannabis edibles?

 Stem: It’s going to be up to how the Food and Drug Administration handles it.
 I think that CBD could be something like green tea or taurine were in the 1990s, where all of a sudden, everything had green tea extract or taurine in it.
 Obviously, this is my industry, so it would be nice if it was something people got used to seeing and was just another flavor of everything they’re already consuming.

 Alternately, the FDA could limit it more as a supplement, in which case it will be interesting to see if it becomes more of a pill or something.
 Personally, I would love to see CBD in anything that’s regularly consumed — chocolate, coffee, tea, candies, gummies — and also things that fall into more of a supplement, like pills and things that can be added to smoothies.